cbuzby/cybrBSA/README.md

 ### Smooth data by median

 For dense, non-intercross data, use the data.table function frollapply to summarize within each experimental flask (ie unique bulk, parent, etc) within a sliding window.
 We use 200 SNPs of data as our window width, and align to the center so that the peak is likely at the specific gene that we are looking for.
+Smoothing takes advantage of linkage within the genome to even out sequencing noise.
 ```
 rawdata_called %>% group_by(Pool, Dataset, CHROM, Allele) %>% arrange(POS) %>%
   reframe(POS = POS, SmoothCount = ceiling(frollapply(Reads, n = 200, FUN = median, align = "center"))) -> rawdata_smoothed
 ```

-### Reformat data so that it has bulk etc included
+### Separate out columns to run the GLM

 This part needs to be done for each experiment to ensure that the formula matches the data.
 The two factors added here (Bulk and Parent) are then the inputs in the formula for the GLM.